sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash gather` - find metagenome members

+**Note:** As of 2025, we have a much faster implementation of `gather` called `fastgather` available in [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater).
+It is multithreaded and similar in memory usage, although it does accept a slightly more restricted set of inputs than `gather`.

 The `gather` subcommand selects the best reference genomes to use for a metagenome analysis, by finding the smallest set of non-overlapping matches to the query in a database.
 This is specifically meant for